pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 [OpenBiodiv Taxonomic Status Vocabulary](#vocabulary-of-taxon-classification).
 `dwciri:scientificName` is used to link the TNU to the IRI of the name that the TNU is mentioning.
-Note, we have introduced `dwciri:scientificName` as a sub-property of `ptop:mention`.
+Note, we have introduced `dwciri:scientificName` as a sub-property of `pext:Mention`.
 In this example it is linked both to local name and to a remote name.
-This implies that the names are the same.
+This implies that the names are the same (see Rule later).

-Also, during the second step, the TNU is linked to the reified taxon concept label *Heser stoevi* sec Deltshev (2016) via `:taxonConceptLabel` as even though the text-content of the TNU does not contain a "sec.", we know for certain which concept the author is invoking as we are in the treatment title.
+Also, during the second step, the TNU is linked to the reified taxon concept label *Heser stoevi* sec.
+10.3897/BDJ.4.e10095 via `:taxonConceptLabel` as even though the character content of the TNU does not contain a "sec.", we know for certain which concept the author is invoking as we are in the treatment title (current concept/ *this* concept).

 ```
 <<Examples>>=